Who We Are

 We thank all of our donors and key supporters for their continued involvement and sponsorship.

 Along with environmental educational activities conducted at CCF’s Centre, CCF’s Education Team presents outreach programs at schools and community events throughout Namibia.
-Since 1994, hundreds of thousands of students have participated in our conservation-focused educational outreach.
+As well, CCF provides the opportunity to university students in Namibia, cross Africa and internationally to complete their internship at CCF.

 Future Farmers of Africa